-After validating the firm-level GW measure, we explore its association with firm stock price reactions following earnings conference calls and future operating performance.
-We observe that firms with higher greenwashing intensity experience significantly lower cumulative abnormal returns (CAR) within the five days following the earnings conference calls.
+After validating the firm-level greenwashing measure, we next explore its implications on firm stock price reactions following earnings conference calls and operating performance.
+We first perform a variance decomposition of the greenwashing measure.
+The results reveal that around 30% of the variation in greenwashing intensity is at the industry level, while around 60% of the variation resides at the firm level.
+This finding indicates that it is firm-level heterogeneities that explain most of the variation in greenwashing intensity.
+We also observe that firms with higher greenwashing intensity experience significantly lower cumulative abnormal returns (CAR) within the five days following the earnings conference calls.
 A one-standard-deviation increase in the firm-level greenwashing measure corresponds to a 0.09 percentage-point decrease in the five-day CAR.
 Furthermore, we do not identify any return reversals after the initial negative stock price reactions.

-Additionally, we find that the measure of firm-level GW intensity robustly and negatively predicts one-year-ahead corporate operating performance.
+Additionally, our measure of firm-level greenwashing intensity robustly and negatively predicts oneyear-ahead corporate operating performance.
 Specifically, a one-standard-deviation increase in firm-level greenwashing intensity, on average, predicts a 0.9-percentage-point decrease in one-year-ahead return on assets (ROA), and a 0.6-percentage-point reduction in one-year-ahead operating cash flow.
-These findings suggest that GW is associated with lower stock price reactions and poorer future firm operating performance.
-Furthermore, we find that the negative relationships between GW and stock price reactions, as well as future operating performance, are significantly more pronounced for firms with greater information asymmetry and weaker institutional monitoring.

-Given that GW is negatively related to stock price movements and future operating performance, a natural question to ask is why managers engage in greenwashing.
+These findings suggest that greenwashing has significant effects on a firm's future operating performance and abnormal stock returns following earnings conference calls.
+We further find that the negative effects of greenwashing on stock price reactions to conference calls and future operating performance are more pronounced for firms with greater information asymmetry and weaker institutional monitoring.
+Given the negative effects of greenwashing on stock price reactions to conference calls and future operating performance, a natural question to ask is why managers still greenwash.
 To explore this question, we first investigate the relation between firm-level greenwashing intensity and corporate environmental ratings using the rating data from MSCI KLD, Refinitiv, and Sustainalytics.
 We find that firms with greater greenwashing intensity receive higher environmental rating scores from the rating agencies.
-Since higher environmental ratings may benefit corporate executives in terms of greater job security and higher compensation, this finding of a positive relation between greenwashing and environmental ratings indicate that corporate executives may engage in greenwashing to benefit themselves at the expense of shareholders and other stakeholders.
+Since higher environmental ratings may benefit corporate executives in terms of greater job security and higher compensation, this finding of a positive relation between greenwashing and environmental ratings suggests that corporate executives may engage in greenwashing to benefit themselves at the expense of shareholders and other stakeholders.
+An agency explanation of greenwashing is also consistent with our earlier finding that greenwashing negatively impacts stock price reactions and future operating performance.
+The effects are more pronounced for firms with greater information asymmetry and weaker institutional monitoring, as such firms are generally more susceptible to managerial agency problems due to their weak corporate governance.

-Our additional results show that after the Paris Climate Accords adoption in 2015, GW is indeed related to outcomes that benefit the CEO.
-First, GW is significantly and negatively associated with both the forced turnover likelihood and the forced-turnover-to-operating-performance sensitivity, suggesting that top executives' job security increases when they conduct greenwashing.
-Second, GW intensity is associated with lower CEO pay-for-stock-performance sensitivity (delta) and CEO wealth-to-stock-volatility sensitivity (vega).
-Third, firms with greater GW intensity are also more likely to link their CEO compensation with corporate environmental performance in compensation contracts.
+Our findings indeed point to the agency motive behind greenwashing after the Paris Climate Accords adoption in 2015.
+First, greenwashing significantly decreases both the forced turnover likelihood and the forced-turnover-to-operating-performance sensitivity.
+Second, top executives' job security increases when they conduct greenwashing.
+Third, greenwashing intensity is associated with lower CEO pay-for-stockperformance sensitivity (delta) and CEO wealth-to-stock-volatility sensitivity (vega).
+Fourth, firms with greater greenwashing intensity are also more likely to link their CEO compensation with corporate environmental performance in compensation contracts.
 Hence, top executives' compensation is less sensitive to corporate operating performance and more closely linked to corporate environmental performance, incentivizing executives to engage in greenwashing.